Organization of Yugoslav Nationalists: Establishment

 Svetozar Pribićević (pictured) provided ORJUNA government support shortly after its establishment.

-The Organisation of Yugoslav Nationalists (acronymised as ORJUNA) was established in the city of Split on 23 March 1921.
-It was initially named the Yugoslav Progressive National Youth (JNNO).
+The ORJUNA was established in the city of Split on 23 March 1921.
+It was initially named the Yugoslav Progressive National Youth.
 The name changed to ORJUNA in May 1922 to reflect an amendment to the organisation's articles, making it no longer an organisation exclusively for youth.
-The founding assembly, held in the Hrvatski sokol Split building, elected Marko Nani as the president and Edo Bulat as the secretary.
+The founding assembly, held in the Croatian Sokol movement building, elected Marko Nani as the president and Edo Bulat as the secretary.

 The organisation was established on the initiative of the Democratic Party (DS) and its membership primarily consisted of DS members, especially DS members belonging to the faction loyal principally to Svetozar Pribićević.
 It was established to carry out extralegal suppression of perceived threats to Yugoslavia, i.e., against communists and separatists.
 In this context, proponents of integral Yugoslavism considered advocates of a federal system of government separatists.
 While ORJUNA viewed the Croatian nationalism as a separatist threat, it considered the Serbian nationalism a constructive phenomenon because its programme of bringing all Serbs into a single state "would achieve the unification of the South Slavs".

 The organisation gained significance only after the HSS-dominated Croatian Bloc coalition was formed in January 1922.
 The coalition issued a memorandum calling for the reform of Yugoslavia into a federation, and Yugoslav authorities interpreted this as a cause for concern.
 The following month, the organisation's leaders were received by King Alexander.
 The central government started funding ORJUNA from the state budget through the Narodna Odbrana organisation and Juraj Demetrović, Croatia's government commissioner.

 Ideology

 Niko Bartulović (pictured) was an ideologue of ORJUNA.

 Like the prewar JNO, ORJUNA adopted integral Yugoslavism as its ideology, closely modelling it after the ideology adopted and promoted by the DS, particularly Pribićević's faction of the Party.
 Like the DS, ORJUNA supported the idea of the single Yugoslav nation.
 In addition, ORJUNA modelled its ideology on the example of Italian fascism.
-It advocated subordinating individuals' political and social liberties to the needs of the state, aiming to achieve national unity through paligenetic unitarist revolution and development of corporatist communities.
+The organisation shared several defining characteristics with the Italian fascism such as authoritarianism, anti-clericalism, anti-Communism, use aggressive propaganda, violence and terror, and absolute unity of the state and the people.
+To this end, ORJUNA advocated subordinating individuals' political and social liberties to the needs of the state, aiming to achieve national unity through paligenetic unitarist revolution and development of corporatist communities.

 ORJUNA glorified violence, and regarded Young Bosnia and Gavrilo Princip, who assassinated Archduke Franz Ferdinand, as their role models.
 Historian Ivo Banac described ORJUNA as an openly terrorist organisation whose members advocated the abolition of parliamentarism in favour of a dictatorship consisting of a corporatist legislature.
 Due to the absence of radical measures aimed at changing the social structure, historians Roger Griffin and Stanley G. Payne characterised ORJUNA as a proto-fascist organisation.